Thomas J. Grasso: Arrest and conviction

 New York detectives investigating the murder of Leslie Holtz arrested Grasso and within two weeks he had confessed to police.
 He first told investigators about the Staten Island killing, then about the murder of Hilda Johnson.
 Grasso pleaded guilty and was sentenced to 20 years to life on April 21, 1992, for the murder of Holtz.
-On September 28, 1992, Grasso pleaded guilty to murdering Johnson and was sentenced to death in Oklahoma.
+On September 28, 1992, Grasso pleaded guilty to murdering Johnson and was sentenced to death in Oklahoma after requesting a death sentence.
+After appearing on a talk show from prison in 1993, Grasso apologized to Johnson's daughter and said he had feigned a lack of remorse in order to increase his chances of a death sentence.

-The New York legislature had passed legislation that would have restored the state's death penalty, but governors Hugh Carey and Mario Cuomo, who were both opposed to the death penalty, vetoed the legislation.
+The New York legislature had passed legislation that would have restored the state's death penalty, but governors Hugh Carey and Mario Cuomo, who were both opposed to capital punishment, vetoed the legislation.

 Extradition and execution

 Grasso's case became an issue in George E. Pataki's gubernatorial campaign and 11 days after Pataki took office, Grasso was extradited, fulfilling the new governor's campaign pledge.
 Pataki and Governor Frank Keating of Oklahoma, both Republicans, signed an agreement that allowed Oklahoma correction officials to take custody of Grasso at Buffalo International Airport.
-Prison officials escorted him on a commercial flight to the state penitentiary at McAlester via Tulsa, on January 11, 1995.
+Prison officials escorted him on a commercial flight to Tulsa via Atlanta, Georgia, and then put him on a prison van to McAlester on January 11, 1995.

 Grasso spent his last days on the normal prison schedule, confined for 23 hours a day to his 14 by 18-foot cell in the prison's Death Row (H-unit), which he shared with 49 other condemned men.
 He was allowed one hour's exercise per day and three showers per week.